jcwillox/up-bank-api/README.md

 When interacting with with a specific webhook there are two options.

-For example the two code blocks below have the same result (deleting the webhook), however the first option uses 2 requests and the second option uses only 1 request.
+For example the two code blocks below have the same result (deleting the webhook), however, the first option uses 2 requests and the second option uses only 1 request.
 This is because option 1 will request the webhook details, and then send the delete request.
 Option 2 directly sends the delete request.
 ```python
 # Option 1